sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 ## Result (Modified Model)
 **The model was modified by**:
 -Adding the custom loss function that adheres more to the rhythm and harmonic structure of classical music.
--Adding the early stop function to make the model stops the training when the loss doesn't improve for a certain number of steps or when the loss value reaches the target loss.
+-Adding the early stop function to make the model stops the training when the loss and accuracy from evaluation set don't improve for a certain number of steps.

 **Batch size of 48** was used, with **drop rate** of **50 percent**.
 The rest of the hyperparameters' setting was the default.